Chocolate Angel Food Cake

 Take from the oven and immediately turn the cake upside down onto a cooling tray.
 The tin inside will stand proud of the cake tin so be careful to balance the cake carefully on the small tin.
 Leave the cake to go completely cold.

-Once cold turn the tin the right side up and run a knife around the sides of the tin and around the centre tin or tube.
-Remove the tin first then turn out onto a rack or plate and prepare for decoration.
+Once cold turn the cake tin the right side up and run a knife around the sides and around the centre tin or tube.
+Remove the tin first then turn out the sponge onto a rack or plate and prepare for decoration.